EmnaBelguith/HADSF_test/README.md

-# HADSF: Hyper-Adaptive Dual-Stage Semantic Framework
+# HADSF: Aspect Aware Semantic Control for Explainable Recommendation

-The official repo for our paper **HADSF: Hyper-Adaptive Dual-Stage Semantic Framework for Explainable Recommendation**.
+The official repo for our paper **HADSF: Aspect Aware Semantic Control for Explainable Recommendation**.

 ## Initial Setup